Jayvashishtha123/My-Portfolio/README.md

-React Portfolio App
+<h1 align="center">React Portfolio App</h1>
-This is a simple portfolio application built using React.
-It showcases various components such as a home page, about section, projects display, resume section, and a navigation bar for easy navigation across different sections.
+<p align="center">This is a simple portfolio application built using React.
+It showcases various components such as a home page, about section, projects display, resume section, and a navigation bar for easy navigation across different sections.</p>
 Features
 Preloader: A loading spinner is displayed while the content of the application is being loaded.
 Navbar: A navigation bar is provided at the top of the application, allowing users to navigate between different sections.